michelefontana92/DS-2026/README.md

 # On the Fairness of Feature Attribution Explanations

-This repository contains the code needed to reproduce the core experiments for the paper: **On the
-Fairness of Feature Attribution Explanations.**
+This repository contains the code needed to reproduce the core experiments for the paper: **On the Fairness of Feature Attribution Explanations.** It includes FairLab black-box training, FastSHAP/LIME/Integrated Gradients/KernelSHAP explanations, and explanation-quality metrics with sensitive-group gaps.

 The public protocol uses a fixed sensitive-group-stratified **test subset**.
 The original FairLab data loader may still expect files named `*_val.csv`; in this